 Each Lender will request a "Portfolio Base Lending Limit", which is the maximum level of Accepted facilities the Lender can make in each Portfolio Year for which the Scheme operates.
-Each Lender can continue to make Offers under the Scheme until the end of each Portfolio Year, with all offers Accepted in that year being part of that Portfolio year (and subject to its Portfolio Base Lending Limit), and all such offers accepted in the following year's Portfolio (and only Guaranteed if the Scheme is also running in the following year).
+Each Lender can continue to make Offers under the Scheme until the end of each Portfolio Year, with all offers Accepted in that year being part of that Portfolio year (and subject to its Portfolio Base Lending Limit), and all such offers accepted in the following year becoming part of the following year's Portfolio (and only Guaranteed if the Scheme is also running in the following year).